Sigmund Freud: Contribution To Psychology

 In terms of practical treatment, psychoanalytic sessions tend to feature a process of free association, whereby clients discuss thoughts, feelings, memories, and dreams, and the psychoanalyst may attempt to uncover elements of their unconscious thoughts and desires.
 One of the key components of Freudian psychoanalysis therapy is the idea that psychological disorders may stem from childhood trauma and repressed sexuality.
 The task of the psychoanalyst is often to uncover these buried experiences and feelings of the human psyche to reduce the tension between the conscious and unconscious minds.

-The unconscious
+The unconscious mind

 One of the significant concepts in the study of psychoanalysis is the unconscious mind.
 Freud believed that certain ideas, thoughts, and memories may be repressed and made unavailable to the conscious mind.
-When this happens, they may not simply disappear but instead reside in the unconscious, and they may continue to affect the mind as a whole.
+When this happens, they may not simply disappear but instead reside in the unconscious mind, and they may continue to affect the mind as a whole.

 In particular, Freud postulated that the unconscious may be home to repressed memories of childhood trauma, as well as to repressed sexual urges.
 These memories and desires can come into conflict with a person’s conscious desires and ideas, the result of which may be a psychological disorder, according to Freud.
 The famous concepts of defense mechanisms, like displacement, denial, regression, sublimation psychology, etc. were also identified by Freud.

-The id, ego, and superego
+Freudian theory: The id, ego, and superego

-According to Freud and his psychoanalytic theory, the human mind can be divided into three distinct parts: the id, the ego, and the superego.
+According to Freud and his psychoanalytic theory, the human mind can be divided into three distinct parts: the id, ego, and superego.
 The id is the unconscious seat of many human impulses, desires, and drives.
 Regarding id psychology, the id is present from birth and involves the satisfaction of basic needs, including hunger, thirst, and libido.

 Freud proposed that the superego is the component of the mind that makes moral decisions regardless of practical circumstances.
 The superego often reflects cultural rules, including those taught by parents, and involves ideas such as right and wrong, guilt, shame, and judgment.